Not everyone who gives us writing criticism is envious. And, not everyone who gives feedback is criticising your writing.

 And like any magical power, we invest so much pride and energy in it.
 It’s what makes us special when we are stacked up against the other kids.
 It’s what makes us ‘cool’.

-But part of being a professional health writer is being able to take feedback on your work – regardless of the impact this has on your work stress levels.
-So how do you stop yourself from falling into the trap of viewing writing criticism and feedback as interchangeable?
+So, how do you stop yourself from falling into the trap of viewing writing criticism and feedback as interchangeable?
 And how can you prevent yourself from taking critical blows when criticism comes?

 Writing criticism versus feedback